larpchronicles/rules/10_production-skills.md

 #### Magitech Eye
    >This item detects variations in nearby Aether flows.
 This allows the user to detect magic for 5 minutes as if they were skilled in Arcane Mastery.
 This item is consumed in use.
 #### Unstable Storage Device
-   >This item can be applied to a bag or other container to grant it the effect of a Pocket Dimension spell.
+   >This item can be applied to a bag or other container to grant it the effect of a Bag of Holding spell.
 It lasts longer than the normal spell, lasting up to 5 days, but at the end of those 5 days the item ceases functioning.

 ### Rank X